Anzac Day 25 April

 Australians commemorate Anzac Day on 25 April every year.
 This is the anniversary of the day when Australian and New Zealand soldiers landed on Gallipoli in 1915 as part of the Allies' invasion.
 Anzac Day draws large crowds of people to the dawn services, and marches are held around the country.

 Anzac Day is a time for all Australians to recognise the more than 1.5 million service men and women who have served our country in all conflicts, wars and peacekeeping operations.
-It's also a time to remember the more than 102,000 Australians who sacrificed their lives in our country's name.
+It's also a time to remember the over 103,000 Australians who sacrificed their lives in our country's name.

 Each year in Canberra, the Australian War Memorial hosts the Anzac Day Dawn Service with support from the Returned and Services League of Australia ACT.
 In 2019, some 35,000 people attended the national service.